Skip to main content

 • reports for health clubs to certify that patients are fit to exercise

-For more information please click on this link to the BMA website: www.bma.org.uk/advice/employment/fees/why-gps-charge-fees
+For more information please visit the BMA website: www.bma.org.uk/advice/employment/fees/why-gps-charge-fees

 Share